- Sport & Abenteuer Reisen

 Today we take a guided hike and boat trip through the reserve and try to spot one of the numerous elephants.
 The landscape, located on an artificial lake, is unique and the change from bike to our legs is good for us!
-(Overnight in the Green Forest) B/L/D
+(Overnight in homestay) B/-/-

 Tiny paths meander through the jungle.
 We drive through coffee, pepper and tea plantations until it goes up to the air spa Kulamavu with its magnificent views.
 Not an easy climb, but it’s worth it.
-The beautiful arch Dam Idduki and at the dam of Kulamavu where we take relaxing breaks.
-(Overnight in the Greenberg ) B/-/D
+(Overnight in hotel ) B/L/D

 Today we leave the Western ghats and reach the backwater town of Kumarakom, while we cycle through small villages and fields.
 The backwaters are a wide-branched canal system of over 1500 km.
-(Overnight in Lake song) B/L/D
+(Overnight in hotel) B/L/D

 Day 11 Houseboat Tour through the Backwaters